 On one hand, cultural heritage is a representation of the immaterial elements of cultures.
 It consists of those elements of the history of cultures, which are handed down from generation to generation.
 In other words, cultural heritage is a representation of the culture's spiritual and intangible heritage, its traditions, values, and norms.
 On the other hand, cultural heritage comprises the material elements of cultures.
 Cultural heritage are monuments, statues, documents, or other tangible assets.
+Heritage in general is commonly defined as a "portion allotted to a specified person, group, etc" or a "Property consisting of land etc. that devolved on the heir at law as opposed to an executor".
+Furthermore we can also find definitions like "A gift which constitutes a proper possession." and "Inherited circumstances or benefits."

 It is both elements of the heritage of mankind, which forms the background of experiences to which societies refer in constructing their present.
 It is both, the material and immaterial heritage which shapes the collective identity of the cultures and the nations of the world.
 At the same time, this collective heritage of mankind creates the basis for the formation of respective individual identities.
-However, we have to note concerning the formation of identities, we have to look at history as a holistic process.
+However, concerning the formation of identities, we have to look at history.
 Identity includes the production of material assets as well as intangible traditions.

-Even though it is both material and immaterial heritage which constitute the collective identity of peoples, it had been mostly the material elements of heritage which were brought to our attention by UNESCO's World Heritage Convention.
+Even though it is both material and immaterial heritage which constitute the collective identity of peoples, it had been mostly the material elements of heritage which were brought to our attention by the UNESCO World Heritage Convention.
 If we reflect on cultural heritage and its protection, we still mostly focus on material heritage.

 This one-sided view of cultural heritage and its significance is definitely outdated.
-In the meantime conventions have been adopted for the safeguarding of intangible heritage and the promotion of cultural diversity.
+In the meantime conventions have been adopted for the safeguarding of intangible heritage (2003) and the promotion of cultural diversity (2005).
 Furthermore no monument, no historic structure, and no historic site will by itself guide experiences or form identities.
-Cultural assets - whether they are authentic and of "universal value", to stay with UNESCO's definitions, or not - will only become significant for the formation of identities, if they are declared to be "representative".
+Cultural assets - whether they are authentic and of "universal value", to stay with the definitions of the UNESCO, or not - will only become significant for the formation of identities, if they are declared to be of outstanding universal value (ouv).
 Only then the products of the past will endow current identities with meanings.

 Which elements of culture will be granted with the status of cultural heritage, worthy of protection, does consequently not depend on the past.
-It is always contemporary society which defines its history.
+It is always the contemporary society which defines its history.
 It is the aims, values and judgements of the present, which motivate and guide reflections on one's own past.
 Consequently, cultural heritage is in a twofold way 'present' in the present.
 Concerning the intangible aspect, cultural heritage guides people in their lifestyles and in interpreting their everyday lives.
 From a material perspective, cultural heritage is always a product of a social interpretation of both the present and the past.
 More precisely: Cultural heritage is the product of a reconstruction of the past, which is determined by the needs of the present.

-Cultural heritage, be it that of individuals or of societies, be it that of local or of the world community, should simply be protected for the reason that it constitutes the present.
+Cultural heritage, be it that of individuals or of societies be it that of local or of the world community, should simply be protected for the reason that it constitutes the present.
 And it is the present, forming the ground of experiences, on which projections for the future are based.
 In so far the protection of heritage aims at constructing and shaping the future.
 To become aware of these interdependencies, namely the relationships between past, present, and future, is consequently one of the challenges, with which we have to deal with in protecting heritage.